Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

-\textbf{Google Play Store.} It has been widely discussed and recognized that Android mobile apps are more transparent and friendly to academic research compared to iOS mobile apps \cite{habchi2017code, kollnig2021iphones}.
+\textbf{Google Play Store.} Android mobile apps are often more transparent and friendly to academic research compared to iOS mobile apps~\cite{habchi2017code, kollnig2021iphones}.
 There are many app markets for the Android platform, but Google Play is the largest and the most accessible app market, with over two million apps, according to AppBrain~\cite{appbrain}.
-Thus, we only focus on the Google Play Store.
-Particularly, we noticed some apps are specially designed for Android smartwatches instead of mobile phones; therefore, we excluded apps belonging to categories named \textit{Watch apps} and \textit{Watch faces}.
+Thus, we only focus on it in this study.
+Some Android apps are specially designed for Android smartwatches instead of mobile phones; therefore, we intentionally excluded apps belonging to categories named \textit{Watch apps} and \textit{Watch faces}.